The Complete Guide To Off Leash Dog Training

 Start with training obedient behavior

-Before beginning to train your dog to go off leash, your dog should be proficient in obeying basic commands, including:
+Before beginning to train your dog to go off leash, your dog should be proficient in obeying basic commands.
+Mastering these behaviors can keep them out of precarious situations, like encounters with wild animals, chewing on roadkill, or walking on a pond covered with thin ice.
+Including:

 - Sit – your dog stops what they are doing and sits, looking at you attentively